cytan299/tribahtinov/README.md

 same direction that the donut shadow that is also off-centered.

-After using the collimation screws to move the Airy disk to the center and using the Tri-Bahtinov mask to fine tune each orientation, I got a my LX200 to be very well collimated
+After using the collimation screws to move the Airy disk to the center and using the Tri-Bahtinov mask to fine tune each orientation, I got my LX200 to be very well collimated (might still be a smidgen off from perfection)
 ![Pattern as found](https://github.com/cytan299/tribahtinov/blob/master/pics/corrected.png)

 Thus, my collimation exercise with the Tri-Bahtinov mask allowed